trydydd/slimemoldgrappling/content/blog/pinned_on_purpose_side_control.md

 There’s nothing noble about avoiding your weak spots.
 But there’s something powerful about choosing to stay in them, intentionally, repeatedly, and curiously.

-Side control isn’t the place where development stops.
+Discomfort isn’t the place where development stops.
 It’s where it starts.
 Especially if you’re willing to get pinned on purpose and use that time to learn.

-So next time you find yourself under a pressure monster with your soul slowly leaving your body, smile a little.
+So next time you find yourself suffering under a pin, smile a little.

 You asked for this.

 And you’re getting better because of it.

-— Trey
-*Slime Mold Grappling*

----

-Want more game templates like this?
-Or a downloadable escape tracking sheet to use with your club?
-Let me know.
-Happy to build it out.

-Also, if you riff on these games and make your own version, tag us or send it in.
-We'd love to share it with the crew.